michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>1855: Ansei Great Earthquake strikes near Edo
+   <td>1854-1855: Ansei Great Earthquakes 安政の大地震 strikes near Edo.
 <p>
-1856-1860: the second Opium war (alternatively: the ‘Arrow War’)  waged by Great-Britain and France against China
+1856-1860: the second Opium war (alternatively: the 'Arrow War')  waged by Great Britain and France against China.
 <p>
-1858: conclusion of the Harris Treaty has serious consequences for Japan’s monetary system and causes the bakumatsu 幕末 currency crisis
+1858: conclusion of the Harris Treaty has serious consequences for Japan's monetary system and causes the bakumatsu 幕末 currency crisis.
    </td>
   </tr>
   <tr>